LONDON — What a difference a year makes.

 Remembrance Sunday, which takes place in Britain on the second weekend in November, usually sees the royal family turn out in force to honor the country’s war dead.

 This year, however, it was a low-key — and socially distanced — affair, with Queen Elizabeth wearing a mask for the first time in public, and only a handful of royals gathering on the balconies at Whitehall, near Downing Street, to take part in the tributes at the Cenotaph war memorial.

 The event, which usually sees thousands of veterans and members of the public gather on Whitehall, was closed to the public due to COVID-19 and a second national lockdown which began last Thursday.

 The Duchess of Cambridge, who in the past had shared a crowded balcony with figures including her sister-in-law, Meghan Markle, spent the morning singing hymns and socially distancing herself from the Duchess of Cornwall, one of the few fellow royals in attendance.

-Kate Middleton wore a bespoke black Alexander McQueen coat with military details including fringed epaulets, a stand-up collar and shiny silver buttons.
+Kate Middleton wore a bespoke black Catherine Walker coat with military details including fringed epaulets, a stand-up collar and shiny silver buttons.
 She topped off the look with a Philip Treacy hat, and diamond and pearl earrings.

-Last year, she also wore military-inspired McQueen for the event, donning a coat dress with a zip front, frogging and fringe details.
+Last year, she wore a military-inspired Alexander McQueen look for the event, donning a coat dress with a zip front, frogging and fringe details.